Anxiety is often not the problem itself, but a signal that something unresolved continues to operate beneath awareness.

 Bilateral stimulation and processing

-Using EMDR techniques to reprocess unresolved material
+Using EMDR techniques to allow unresolved material to be processed and integrated, reducing automatic reactivity

 Integration and forward planning